FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/known_issues.md

 Currently, **Simucube Tuner** uses the default NGP telemetry UDP port, preventing Pacenote Lab from retrieving telemetry data.

 A future update will allow you to customize the listening port, resolving this conflict.

+---

+## 🎙️ Compatibility Issue with Czech Co-Driver

+There is a compatibility issue with the Czech co-driver add-on "JackCzech" in the current release:

+The issue has been identified and patched.
+Full compatibility will be guaranteed in the next release.